feurix/response/docs/features.rst

 - Recipient validation using regular expressions and/or backend lookups
 - Message header name validation using regular expressions
 - Message header value validation using regular expressions
-- Time-based rate limiting (one response to the same recipient per n seconds)
+- Time-based queue limiting (one response to the same recipient per n seconds)
+- Configuration reload on SIGHUP

 .. _implemented-in-cleanup: